Nevada Court Records

 The Nevada Department of Corrections (NDOC) provides an inmate search portal where the general public may access inmate information and search for inmates in custody.
 Interested persons may use the inmate search portal to determine the present location of the inmate of interest by searching with either the offender ID or the inmate’s full name.
 The search information provided during the search is what determines the search results.
 Usually, for a name-based search, the portal provides information on inmates with related names.
 In contrast, a search with an offender ID provides only information on the target inmate.

 Interested persons may also inquire about a particular inmate by contacting the Family Services at (775) 887–3367 or Victim Services at (775) 887–3393.
 Also, individuals may direct queries to the Nevada Department of Corrections email at info@doc.nv.gov.
-For mail-in inquires, send to:
+For mail-in inquiries, send to:

 ATTN: Family & Community Services